 KCS’ mission is to be a bridge for Korean immigrants and the wider Asian community to fully integrate into society and overcome any economic, health and social barriers so that they become independent and thriving members of the community.
 We accomplish this mission by providing culturally competent programs in the areas of Aging, Education, Immigration, Workforce Development, Public Health, and Mental Health.

-Lamb is dedicated exclusively to non-profits and social service organizations.
+Lamb Insurance Services is the largest insurance broker in the country exclusively dedicated to non-profit and social service organizations.
 We provide property, casualty, employee benefits, and risk management solutions to organizations of any size and budget.
 Your protection is our mission.

 League Education & Treatment Center

 Our vision is to discover and nurture each person's strengths and abilities.
 We believe everyone deserves the opportunity to succeed in school, in program, in the community and in life.
 Our clinical and educational teams work together to provide the support and structure needed to modify challenging behaviors and reduce psychiatric difficulties for individuals with pyschiatric or developmental disabilities.